Brutal winter storm creates continuing chaos for flights, holiday packages | KRDO

 Flight delays continued Saturday, interrupting travel during the busy holiday season as parts of the country were battered by a deadly winter storm.

-As of Saturday morning, there were upwards of 1,900 cancellations of flights into, leaving and within the United States, according to flight tracking website FlightAware.
-Over 3,800 flights were delayed.
+As of Saturday afternoon, there were upwards of 2,800 cancellations of flights into, leaving and within the United States, according to flight tracking website FlightAware.
+Over 6,500 flights were delayed.

-Chicago’s O’Hare airport, Hartsfield-Jackson in Atlanta and Newark in the New York City region were among the US airports most affected by delays and cancellations, according to FlightAware’s “Misery Map.”
+Denver International, Hartsfield-Jackson Atlanta International and Chicago’s O’Hare airport were among the US airports most affected by delays and cancellations, according to FlightAware’s “Misery Map.”
+Buffalo Niagara International airport tweeted that it would remain closed entirely until Monday, December 26.

 Saturday’s delays and cancellations follow days of disruption as the storm swept across the country, bringing bone-chilling temperatures and whiteout conditions, with reports of a “bomb cyclone” extreme weather pattern near the Great Lakes.